nickeblewis/nicklewis.net.7/blog-drafts/write52-6.md

 # introduce the above idea into Write52 quite early on
 - buy the self published book in the future
-- subscribe to it via patreon
+- subscribe to it via patreon?